HiveMQ Installation on Cloud Service Providers

 Configure instances

-• Select Next: Add Storage and make sure that you have at least 20 GB storage (100 GB storage is recommended for production deployments):
+• In the Configure Storage section, make sure that you have at least 20 GB of storage (100 GB of storage is recommended for production deployments):

 Add Storage

-• Select Review and Launch to verify your instance details, select Launch to automatically spawn two separate EC2 instances that run HiveMQ as a service:
+• Return to the Summary _ section, review your instance details, and select _Launch Instance to automatically spawn two separate EC2 instances that run HiveMQ as a service:

 Your Amazon Web Services account bills you for all services that you launch.